“Most people fail in life not because they aim too high and miss, but because they aim too low and hit.”― Les Brown

-The goal here is going to keep about 10% of our total net worth liquid in order to be ready and able to take advantage of opportunities that come up in the market.
-We don’t know what these opportunities will be, but they happen more often than you think.
-Maybe it will be someone selling a business at a fire-sale price because they need the money.
+The goal here is keeping about 10% of our total net worth liquid in order to be ready and able to take advantage of opportunities that come up in the market.
+I call this “dry powder.”
+We don’t know what these opportunities will be, but they happen more often than you might think.
+It could be someone selling a business at a fire sale price because they need the money.
 Or maybe it will be an opportunity to invest in a start-up.
-Whatever the case might be, I always have believed it is a good idea to have cash (or something quickly turned into cash like CD’s or money market accounts) readily available to take advantage of such opportunities.
-Hopefully rates will rise a bit in the future so that this idle cash can earn something better than 0%.
+Whatever the case might be, I have always believed it is a good idea to have cash (or something quickly turned into cash like CDs or money market accounts) readily available to take advantage of such opportunities.
+Hopefully, interest rates will rise a bit in the future so that, properly held, this idle cash can earn something better than 0%.

-Obviously this will be something that is built up over time.
-But I do plan to have this by the time we are 48.
+Obviously, this will be something that is built up over time.
+But I do plan to have this component set by the time we are 48.

 Total Cash and Equivalents = $1,000,000 or 10% of Net Worth.

 I envision the majority of my wealth tied up in equities.
-After figuring out the other 4 categories, this leaves the remaining 59% of my Net Worth in stocks.
+After figuring out the other four categories, this leaves the remaining 59% of my Net Worth in stocks.
 You will notice that I don’t have an allocation for bonds, and that is by design.
-I anticipate rates to stay low for an extended period of time, I just don’t know how low or for how long.
-But at this point, I am not interested in allocating capital for 30 years for a 3% gain.
-If rates rise substantially I may reconsider this allocation, but for now this is the planned allocation.
-Additionally, I may choose to sell some equities to pay off the remaining debt on the 3rd investment property of $126K, if we didn’t decide to do it at an earlier date.
+I anticipate rates to stay low for an extended period of time, but I just don’t know how low or for how long.
+At this point, I am not interested in allocating capital for 30 years for a 3% gain.
+If rates rise substantially I may reconsider this allocation, but for now, this is the planned allocation.
+Additionally, I may choose to sell some equities to pay off the remaining debt on the projected third investment property of $125K, if we didn’t decide to do it at an earlier date.

-As you saw from the table above, I have planned to contribute almost $4M into investments which as you can imagine will almost entirely go into equities (which happens to be my favorite asset class to invest in).
-This would include options which I use to enhance returns and mitigate risk by using two main strategies: Covered Calls & Selling Puts.
+As you saw from the table above, I have planned to contribute almost $4M into investments.
+As you can probably guess from what I just stated, this will almost entirely go into equities (my favorite asset class to invest in).
+In doing this, I will be employing options which I use to enhance returns and mitigate risk.
+I use two main strategies: Covered Calls and Short Puts.

 Total Stock Valuation = $5,900,000 or 59% of Net Worth.